Loading

 Much of George Town's financial, services and retail activities are concentrated within the CBD, home to several international banks including Standard Chartered, HSBC, Citibank and Bank of China.
 The CBD also houses federal financial institutions like Bank Negara and the Employees Provident Fund, along with various auditing, business intelligence and legal firms.

-Tourism plays a significant role in the economy of the downtown area due to the UNESCO World Heritage Site's popularity as a tourist destination.
+Tourism plays a significant role in the economy of the downtown area due to the UNESCO World Heritage Site's role as a tourist destination.
 Swettenham Pier and Raja Tun Uda Ferry Terminal are the two major entry points within the CBD, facilitating ease of access for tourists.
 The ongoing refurbishment of shophouses and alleys throughout downtown George Town has contributed to the growth of the area's retail centres and medical tourism.
 Among the well-known healthcare facilities within the CBD are Penang Adventist Hospital, Gleneagles Hospital Penang and Island Hospital.

 The Penang High Court sits at the top of Penang's hierarchy of courts.